fbpx

 What to Tip on the Norwegian Prima

-Our service was wonderful and even if it wasn’t, it’s important to budget for tips/gratuity fees when you’re doing any kind of traveling.
+Our service was wonderful, and even if it wasn’t, it’s important to budget for tips and gratuity fees when you’re doing any kind of travel.
 Every service provider on board deserves a fair tip for all they do to make your experience memorable.
-For this reason, Norwegian Cruise Lines has an automatic service charge that equates to $20 – $25 per person, per day (guests younger than 3 do not pay this service charge).

-With that being said, you can choose to prepay for gratuity fees when you book your tickets or 24 hours prior to your trip.
-In reality, it’s a convenience so you don’t have to travel with large amounts of cash.
-You might even notice, if you prepay your gratuity fees, you get a cheaper rate, depending on what is offered by the cruise line.
+You might even notice that if you prepay your gratuity fees, you get a cheaper rate, depending on what is offered by the cruise line.
 You can, of course, choose to pay these fees aboard the cruise ship after you’ve received service, like you would on land.

 Four bartenders working with rows of cocktails in front of them